Cutting the Time to Remeasure Lease Liabilities and ROU Assets

 How to Remeasure Manually

 To remeasure a lease in a spreadsheet, accountants must revise the amortization schedule, which contains the monthly balances of the ROU asset and lease liability.
 Accountants must recalculate the lease liability using a revised net present value calculation and an appropriate discount rate.
-They also must recalculate the ROU asset using a variety of different calculations depending on the cause of the remeasurement, such as a renewal, partial termination, or an impairment.
+They also must recalculate the ROU asset using a variety of different calculations depending on the cause of the remeasurement, such as a renewal, partial termination, or impairment.
 If the lease liability increases or decreases by an amount that’s different from the amount the ROU asset increases or decreases, a gain or loss will need to be calculated.
 These activities help create the revised amortization schedule, which accountants will use to support future lease accounting journal entries, reconciliations, and reports.
 Each time a lease needs to be remeasured, it could take accountants hours to manually recalculate the ROU asset and lease liability.

 Leasing software should allow lessees to simplify or automate remeasurement using the following processes: